oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

 - Create Application Computations
 - Set Up Book Details Page

-## Task 1: Create a Package to manage orders
+## Task 1: Create a Package to Manage Orders

 In this task, you create a package named **OBS\_MANAGE\_ORDERS**, contains procedures and functions to manage orders and wishlist items within a database application.
 Let's break down its components: